igorwintner/ultramarathon_project/README.md

+Convert 'athlete_age' to integer and 'Athlete average speed' to float.

 # Rename columns
-Remove spaces and in lowercase
+Remove spaces and in lowercase, because it's clearer and much easier to work with in the future.

 ```python